GDI-foundation/GDI.foundation/mission/README.md

 **Unity**

-There can be only one GDI foundation in any one country.
+There can be only one GDI foundation chapter per country.
 It must be open to all.
-It must carry on our primary mission throughout its territory.
+It must carry on our primary mission throughout its territory but is not bound to it as members can be member of the GCERT.

 **Universality**